spryker/spryker-docs/docs/pbc/all/tax-management/202311.0/base-shop/third-party-integrations/vertex/vertex-project-guidelines.md

 ## Modify the Address Form with country-specific fields

-Ensure that the address form in your Storefront has the required fields in that country.
+Make sure that the address form in your Storefront has the required fields in that country.
 For example, the `State` should be added in the US, and the `Province` should be added in Canada.

 ## Specify the Country Code